Duet3D/wiki-content/User_manual/Connecting_hardware/IO_Neopixel_DotStar.md

 * Connect the +5V pin of the LED strip either to the EXT_5V_IN pin of the NP_LED connector, or to an external +5V power supply.
 * Connect the data input line of the LED strip to the NEOPIXEL_DO pin of the Duet.

 You will need to supply external 5V power to the adjacent 5V_IN connector, unless you connected the 5V line of your LED strip directly to an external 5V supply.
-The 5V regulator on the Duet 3 Mini is rated at 1A total and cannot be used to power LED strips.
+The 5V regulator on the Duet 3 Mini is rated at 1A total and can only power a very small number of LEDs.

 ##### Duet 2 Wifi/Ethernet - NeoPixel